raul23/chess-ai/README.rst

  of 2 makes the AI player computes its moves quicker but I don't think such a small search depth can give the AI player plenty of good moves to choose from.

-I ported the game AI implemented as C# (+ Unity) code from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_ to
+I ported the chess game AI implemented as C# (+ Unity) from Paul Roberts' book `Artificial Intelligence in Games <https://www.routledge.com/Artificial-Intelligence-in-Games/Roberts/p/book/9781032033228>`_ to
 JavaScript using the ``phaser.js`` 2D game development library.